-PACE ATTENDANCE AND ACADEMIC PROGRESS EVALUATIONS: ENTRY LEVEL TRACTOR TRAILER TRAINING PROGRAM 160
+PACE ATTENDANCE AND ACADEMIC PROGRESS EVALUATIONS:

+ENTRY LEVEL TRACTOR TRAILER TRAINING PROGRAM 160

-The student must meet a minimum of 80% of the hours possible based on the applicable attendance schedule to complete the course.
+The student must complete 80% of the hours possible based on the applicable attendance schedule to complete the program.
 Evaluations are conducted at the end of each evaluation period to determine if the student has met the minimum requirements.
 The attendance percentage is determined by dividing the total actual hours accrued by the total number of scheduled hours available.
-At the end of each evaluation period, the school will determine if the student has maintained at least 80% cumulative attendance since the beginning of the course which will indicate, given the same attendance rate, the student will graduate within the maximum time frame allowed.
+At the end of each evaluation period, the school will determine if the student has maintained at least 80% cumulative attendance since the beginning of the program which will indicate, given the same attendance rate, the student will graduate within the maximum time frame allowed.